-The idea came out of the realization that 95% of the 4 million amputees in Vietnam lacked proper prosthetic care while thousands of functional but slightly outdated prostheses were being replaced in the United States every year.
+The idea came out of the realization that 95% of amputees in Vietnam lack proper prosthetic care while thousands of functional but slightly outdated prostheses are being replaced in the United States every year.

 We at Penta found that we could resolve these two problems by collecting and repurposing used prosthetic equipment in the United States.
 In doing so, we would be able to clear the clutter out of private homes, relieve clinics of the responsibility of collecting unuseable devices, and also bring the ability to walk, work, and learn back to amputees in Vietnam.